MathManuelHinz/chrono/documentation/chrono-tutorial.md

 # Chrono guide

 Welcome to the Chrono guide!
-You will learn how to setup your very own Chrono and how to use it in no time!
-While for some it may seem scary at first, I hope most will feel right at home quite quickly.
+You will learn how to setup Chrono and how to use it in no time!
+While Chrono may seem scary at first, I hope most will feel right at home quite quickly.

 ## Setting up chrono

+### Dependencies

+If you open chrono using the source files you will need to match the following requirements:

+- python 3.8 (or higher)
+- matploblib

+The following dependencies are optional, but recommended:

+- $\LaTeX$
+- Adobe acrobat reader

+An oura account / ring is optional, but supported.

 Besides the actual chrono program, you will need **2** or **3** files.
-All of them should be saved in the "data" folder.
+All of them should already be inside the "data" folder.

 ### settings.json